Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Still, even with the extra details, I'm simplifying quite a lot.
 A real algorithm would break down the exponentiation into basic quantum gates.
 It would also check several fractions and periods near to the sampled value, in case the sampled result was close instead of exact.
-It would deal with special cases like "Oops, I'm an extremely lucky person and the base I chose at random is not co-prime to the modulus.".
+It would deal with special cases like "Oops, I'm an extremely lucky person and the base I chose at random isn't co-prime to the modulus.".
 It would check for various classically-easy cases like small factors, square numbers, etc.
 And so on and so on.

-# Summary
+# Conclusion

 Shor's algorithm is difficult to understand because it mixes together ideas from quantum physics, signal processing, number theory, and computer science.
-There are still more details that I didn't cover, but I hope I got across the basic ideas needed to understand the pieces and how they fit into a coherent algorithm for factoring numbers.
+I didn't cover all of the details, but I hope I got across the basic ideas needed to understand the pieces and how they fit into a coherent algorithm for factoring numbers.